finanzcheck/AOM/README.md

 #### Importing & merging

 For importing and merging you must activate AdWords and provide API credentials within this plugin's settings.
-For now, you must [create a refresh token](https://developers.google.com/adwords/api/docs/guides/oauth_playground) on your own.
+This requires a [web application in the Google API console](https://code.google.com/apis/console#access) with Piwik's full URI (e.g. http://local.piwik.de?module=AOM&action=platformAction&platform=AdWords&method=processOAuthRedirect) being an authorized redirect URI.

 AdWords data can is being (re)imported for the last 3 days (as old data might change).
 You can (re)import data manually
 by executing `./console aom:import --platform=AdWords --startDate=2015-12-20 --endDate=2015-12-20`.